ShivanshKansal19/Tic-Tac-Toe/README.md

 ## Introduction

 This project is a classic Tic Tac Toe game where two players can play against each other.
 The game board is a 3x3 grid, and players take turns to mark a cell with their symbol (X or O).
 The first player to get three of their symbols in a row (vertically, horizontally, or diagonally) wins the game.
 If all cells are filled without any player winning, the game is declared a draw.
+This project is deployed on github pages to play [click here](https://shivanshkansal19.github.io/Tic-Tac-Toe/)

 ## Features